mnagy94/jexer/README.md

 ![The Example Code Above](/screenshots/readme_application.png?raw=true "The application in the text of README.md")

 See the files in jexer.demos for many more detailed examples showing all of the existing UI controls.
-The demo can be run in three different ways:
+The available demos can be run as
+follows:

   * 'java -jar jexer.jar' .
 This will use System.in/out with
-    xterm-like sequences on non-Windows platforms.
-On Windows it will use a Swing JFrame.
+    xterm-like sequences on non-Windows non-Mac platforms.
+On Windows and Mac it will use a Swing JFrame.

   * 'java -Djexer.Swing=true -jar jexer.jar' .
 This will always use
     Swing on any platform.